Toucan raises $3M to teach you new languages – TechCrunch

 Nieman’s past roles include business development roles at Headspace (where Dietz was a senior product manager), startup studio Science and car leasing startup Fair.com (where Merritt was an iOS developer).
 She told me that one thing she learned from across all those experiences is “habit formation — how hard it actually to do anything that steals people’s time.”

-Dietz made a similar point, arguing that while language learning software like Rosetta Stone and Duolingo has had their share of success, “It’s just such a high ask to get people to change their behavior and go to this one website,” particularly on a regular basis.
+Dietz made a similar point, arguing that while language learning software like Rosetta Stone and Duolingo has had its share of success, “It’s just such a high ask to get people to change their behavior and go to this one website,” particularly on a daily basis.

 So Toucan is designed to help users learn a new language (it currently supports Spanish, French, Italian, German and Portuguese) while they browse the web as they normally would, without having to change their behavior.